dahledata/transformer/README.md

 # transformer
-Transformer.pl, from Ole Henrik's master thesis
+Transformer.pl, from Ole Henrik's master thesis.
+The thesis can be viewed here: http://www.dahle.no/thesis/